Pressure grows for global climate cash to help hard-hit poor

 Just 16 percent of $114 billion in climate finance for developing nations over 2013 and 2014 was allocated purely for adaptation measures, with 7 percent more going to projects that support both adaptation and mitigation efforts to cut emissions.

-An alliance of small island states and a group of 112 civil society organizations noted that only donor countries had been involved in deciding what should count towards the $100 billion.
+An alliance of small island states and a group of 112 civil society organisations noted that only donor countries had been involved in deciding what should count towards the $100 billion.

 Other experts said some development aid that was not tightly targeted at climate change adaptation had been included.